rstan-dev/P3-Kennel-Mate/TESTING.md

 <br>
 <br><img src="assets/images/tests_w3c_warnings.png">
 <br>

+## JS Validation
+* No Javascript was writen for thsi project.
+It should be noted that index.js contains some commented out code.
+This is part of the Code Institute project template: Total.js start script // https://www.totaljs.com.
+This page has not been worked on as part of the project, so it has been noted here, but left as is.

 ## Lighthouse Report
 * This project was focused on the Terminal application and system design in Python, and less about website performance, however, a healthy Lighthouse report was generated.